-- During the refinement and iteration phase, conduct usability testing to help determine what features should be added and what needs to be fixed.
-Understanding how users interact with a product enables UX researchers to make it better.
+- Conduct usability testing during the refinement and iteration phase.
+This will help provide an indication of what features should be added and what needs to be fixed by revealing how users interact with early versions of the product.

 - Communicate the findings of usability tests, studies, quantitative and qualitative research, and user interviews with the developers working on the product.
 UX researchers should translate their users' needs into the technical language that the developers and the product team will understand.

 While there are many paths to become a UX researcher, most job postings suggest that those interested in the career should possess the following certifications and skills:

 - A bachelor's degree in computer science, psychology, marketing or another related field.

 - Experience conducting user research using qualitative and user-centered design methodologies.